saturnlighting/literature-review/README.md

 reason, cycling is being encouraged.
 Yet, most people keep choosing to drive to cycle.

-One of the main determinants of cycling is fear of motorised vehicles<reference needed>.
-Many studies have explored to what extent safe cycling infrastructure affects cycling.<add brief conclusions here>
+One of the main determinants of cycling is fear of motorised vehicles (reference needed).
+Many studies have explored to what extent safe cycling infrastructure affects cycling (add brief conclusions of these studies here).
 However, less investigated have been other micro-built environmental factors such as road lighting, which may have a strong influence on people’s fear when cycling.

 <!-- Linear cycling infrastructure at ground level, such as cycle lanes, have received the bulk of research and policy attention in relation to investment in walking and cycling.
 However, localised treatments such as appropriate lighting and cycle parking can have a major impact on cyclability.
 There is much evidence suggesting darkness puts people off from cycling, and increases the risk of being involved in a collision whilst cycling.
 Appropriate road or path lighting can increase feelings of reassurance, make hazards more visible, and make the cyclist more visible to other road users.
 However, there is to date little evidence on the lighting interventions that work best, in combination with other measures.
 Lighting after dark has costs, both in terms of energy use and harmful ecological effects due to excess light pollution, raising the question: what is the optimal use of lighting to enable safe cycling uptake, at all times and in all seasons? -->

 Previous academic literature reviews have touched on elements of the relationship between cycling and lighting.
 For example, S. Fotios and Castleton (2017) reviewed suggested interventions to enable cycling lighting to contribute to the safety of cyclists in the UK.
+Reynolds et al. (2009) reviewed the impact of transport infrastructure, including street lighting, on cycling collisions.
 However, to the best of our knowledge, no academic paper has reviewed the international literature available on the intersection between both terms, cycling and road lighting.

-This paper aims to fill this gap in the literature, reviewing published research specifically focussed at the intersection between cycling and road lighting.
+This paper aims to fill this gap in the literature.

 The review is guided by the following questions: